enso-org/enso/doc/design/type-system/type-discipline.md

   To this end, I don't know if it is possible to always transparently support eta expansion of functions without annotation.

+  My _current_ recommendation is to base things on HML.
+This is for the following reasons:
+  + It maximises inference power for both higher-rank and impredicative type instantiations.
+  + It has a simple rule for where annotations are _required_.
+  + While it requires them in more places than MLF, the notion of where to put an annotation is defined by the function's external type, not its body.
+  + The inference mechanism is far simpler than MLF as it only makes use of flexible types rather than constrained types.
+  + There is existing work for adding qualified types to HML.

 - There is an integration of constraints with interfaces.
 An implementation of an interface may be _more specific_ than the interface definition itself, through use of GADTs.

+- Interfaces in Luna are inherently multi-parameter, by virtue of specifying a structure as a row.

+- In an ideal world, we would like to only require programmer-provided type annotations in the following circumstances:
+  1. Polymorphic Recursion (technically a case of #2)
+  2. Higher-Rank Function Parameters
+  3. Constrained Data-Types (GADTs)

+  In order to achieve this, the final design will employ techniques from both unification-based Damas-Milner inference techniques, and annotation propagation inspired by local type-inference techniques.

 # Structural Type Shorthand
 In Luna, we want to be able to write a type-signature that represents types in